eCommerce 101: How to Take Great Product Photos

 Keep Shoppers Happy

 Once you’ve spent all this time and effort making sure your product photos are perfect, what’s next?
 This is when you need to make sure you don’t lose the sale once the customer asks you a question.

 That’s why it’s so important to stay on top of your customer messaging for everywhere you sell.
 Thankfully, Replyco can help.
-With unlimited integrations, we enable eCommerce sellers to consolidate all of their messaging into one easy-to-use inbox.
+With over 20 integrations, we enable eCommerce sellers to consolidate all of their messaging into one easy-to-use inbox.
 And with the easy organization, prioritization and sorting offered in our Replyco Dashboard, you never have to worry about customer inquiries falling through the cracks.